python/devguide/core-team/committing.rst

 Commit message
 ^^^^^^^^^^^^^^

-GitHub defaults the squased commit message to a combined list of all of the individual commit messages in the pull request.
+GitHub defaults the squashed commit message to a combined list of all of the individual commit messages in the pull request.
 Do not leave those.
-They often are too noisy and provide little context, especially since devs know their worked will be eventually squashed, so intermediate commit messages while working on the pull request are not interesting.
+They often are too noisy and provide little context, especially since devs know their work will be eventually squashed, so intermediate commit messages while working on the pull request are not interesting.

 If you think it is important, you can summarize the collaborative work that went into the pull request, but it is not necessary.
-The pull request and/or original issue are still available for detailed forensics.
+The pull request and/or original issue are still available for detailed investigations of history.

 Working with Git_